Hola amigos de la red DERMAGIC EXPRESS te trae hoy un tema bastante

 microdilution minimum inhibition concentration (MIC) and macrodilution

 minimum bactericidal concentration (MBC) methods.
-All isolates tested were
+All isolates tested

-drugs for the Chinese isolates were 0.025-0.1 microg/ml, <0.012-0.05
+of these drugs for the Chinese isolates were 0.025-0.1 microg/ml,

-microg/ml, and <0.012-0.05 microg/ml, respectively.
-The MBCs were
+<0.012-0.05 microg/ml, and <0.012-0.05 microg/ml, respectively.

-0.1-0.39 microg/ml, <0.012-0.2 microg/ml, and 0.025-0.39 microg/ml,
+The MBCs were 0.1-0.39 microg/ml, <0.012-0.2 microg/ml, and

-respectively.
-The in-vivo antimicrobial susceptibilities of the Chinese
+0.025-0.39 microg/ml, respectively.
+The in-vivo antimicrobial

-Borrelia isolates to two test drugs, amoxicillin and minocycline, were
+susceptibilities of the Chinese Borrelia isolates to two test drugs,

-evaluated using ddY mice.
-Mice were infected by subcutaneous inoculation
+amoxicillin and minocycline, were evaluated using ddY mice.
+Mice were

-into the right hind footpad.
-When infection was confirmed, the mice were
+infected by subcutaneous inoculation into the right hind footpad.
+When

-treated by subcutaneous injection of the test drugs into the back.
+of the test drugs into the back.
+Amoxicillin and minocycline, which

-Amoxicillin and minocycline, which possessed high in-vitro activities
+possessed high in-vitro activities against Lyme disease Borrelia,

-against Lyme disease Borrelia, provided good protection against borreliosis
+provided good protection against borreliosis in this animal model.

-in this animal model.
-Higher doses of these drugs resulted in elimination of
+Higher doses of these drugs resulted in elimination of the Lyme disease

-minocycline could be useful for the treatment of Chinese Borrelia infection.
+could be useful for the treatment of Chinese Borrelia infection.

 =====================================================================